Email: hugh.kim 'at' moore.sc.edu

 5. "Politicians' Asset Allocation and Economic Bill Proposals" (with Hyun-Soo Choi and Paul Youngwook Kim)

-The Congress members with more real estate assets in their portfolios are less likely to propose economic bills tightening the real estate market.
+Congress members’ personal financial stance is a key driver of what economic bills will be proposed; congress members having more real estate assets are less likely to propose economic bills tightening the real estate market.

 6. "Innovation Overload?" (with Byoung-Hyoun Hwang, Kai Wu)